Turquoise water and small islands in Chalk Sound

 The tiny cays of Chalk Sound.

-Chalk Sound National Park is a highly scenic natural lagoon on the southwest of Providenciales.
+Chalk Sound National Park is a highly scenic natural lagoon in southwestern Providenciales.
 This national park features shallow and brilliant turquoise water with hundreds of small rocky islands.

-Chalk Sound is nearly landlocked, yet a winding channel does connect it to the ocean and Caicos Banks off the south of Providenciales.
+Chalk Sound is nearly landlocked, yet a winding channel does connect it to the ocean and the Caicos Banks off the south coast of Providenciales.

-Because of Chalk Sound’s protected status as a national park, powered watercraft use is prohibited.
-The main attraction for most visitors is sightseeing by road on the southern side, or as a kayaking and paddleboarding destination.
+The main attraction for most visitors is sightseeing by road on the southern side, or kayaking and paddleboarding its clear waters.

 The water in Chalk Sound is clean and algae-free.
 The incredible turquoise hues are created by the refraction of sunlight off the fine limestone sand and particles of the area.